matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 :arrow_down: <br/>
 Post Initialization (BeanPostProcessors) :arrow_right: Bean redy to use

-- **Destroy bean** <br/>
+### Destroy a Bean

-Container Shutdown :arrow_right: Disposable Bean's `destroy()` :arrow_right: Call Custom destroy method :arrow_right: Terminated
+- Container Shutdown :arrow_right: Disposable Bean's `destroy()` :arrow_right: Call Custom destroy method :arrow_right: Terminated

 ***

 ## :star: Rules that Relational Database follows

-- **Entity Integrity** : Every table has a primary key.
+- **Entity Integrity**: Every table has a primary key.
-- **Referential Integrity** : A foreign key points at a value that is the primary key of another table.
-Null value are valid for FK
+- **Referential Integrity**: A foreign key points at a value that is the primary key of another table.
+Null value are valid for FK.

 ***

-## :star: object states
+### :star: object states

-- Transient state - object does not associated with any table row
+- Transient state: Object does not associated with any table row.
-- Persistent - object with database identify.
-Primary key is set as database identifier
+- Persistent: Object with database identify.
+Primary key is set as database identifier.
-- Detached - no longer managed by EntityManager. setText will only change state in JVM memory
+- Detached: No longer managed by EntityManager. setText will only change state in JVM memory.

 ***

-## :star: Declaring a **volatile** Java variable
+### :star: Declaring a **volatile** Java variable

-Means the value of this variable will never be called thread-locally all reads and writes will go straight to **main memory**.
-Access to the variable acts as through it is enclosed in a synchronized block, synchronized on itself
+- Means the value of this variable will never be called thread-locally all reads and writes will go straight to **main memory**.
+- Access to the variable acts as through it is enclosed in a synchronized block, synchronized on itself.
 - A class loader is a part of JVM.
 Technically namespaces are unique per class loader.
-Usually there is just 1 class loader per program
+Usually there is just 1 class loader per program.
-- In Java Threading support, thread mostly communicate with each other via shared objects or shared member variables with the same object
+- In Java Threading support, thread mostly communicate with each other via shared objects or shared member variables with the same object:
-    - Thread interference : different thread access the same data
+    - Thread Interference: Different thread access the same data.
-    - Memory Consistency Errors : A thread sees a state inconsistent value of a variable
+    - Memory Consistency Errors: A thread sees a state inconsistent value of a variable.
-    - Thread Contention : Thread get in each other's way, and slow down-or sometimes even have to be killed in Java
+    - Thread Contention: Thread get in each other's way, and slow down-or sometimes even have to be killed in Java.
-- Thread interference and memory consistency errors
+- Thread interference and memory consistency errors:
     - If two thread access the same variable, it's possible for them to get in each other's way.
-      That's because Java might switch execution from one thread to another even midway through a simple, seemingly atomic instruction
+    - That's because Java might switch execution from one thread to another even midway through a simple, seemingly atomic instruction.
     - For example two threads incrementing the same variable could simply lose one of the two increments.
     - Restricting access to an object or a variable-akin to locking the variable so only thread can access at a time is a powerful concept used widely in computer science especially in databases.
-    - Locking variables correctly can eliminate thread interference and memory consistency error
+    - Locking variables correctly can eliminate thread interference and memory consistency error:
-        - But it slows down performance and can lead to thread contention issues (starvation, livelock, deadlock)
+        - It slows down performance and can lead to thread contention issues (Starvation, Livelock, Deadlock).

 ***

-## :star: What is the best way to subclass Singleton?
+### :star: What is the best way to subclass Singleton?

-- Singleton classes should never be subclassed or extended
+- Singleton classes should never be subclassed or extended.
 - Every object in Java has a lock associated with it:
-    - This lock is called the intrinsic lock or monitor
+    - This lock is called the intrinsic lock or monitor.
-    - This lock is usually always open, any number of threads can access the object simultaneously
+    - This lock is usually always open, any number of threads can access the object simultaneously.
-    - It is possible to specify that a thread can only execute a section of code once it has acquired the lock on source object
+    - It is possible to specify that a thread can only execute a section of code once it has acquired the lock on source object.
     - If some other thread currently holds that lock, the current thread must wait its turn.
-    **This is achieved using the Synchronized keyword**
+    - **This is achieved using the Synchronized keyword**.

 ***

-## :star: Synchronized
+### :star: Synchronized

 ### Methods

-- Any method in java can be marked as synchronized
+- Any method in java can be marked as synchronized.
-- Only one thread at a time only applies to the same method of the same object
+- Only one thread at a time only applies to the same method of the same object.
-- Only one thread can be executing this member function on this object at a given point in time
+- Only one thread can be executing this member function on this object at a given point in time.
-- So for instance if the same method does something to a static class variable (not an object variable), errors can still result
+- So for instance if the same method does something to a static class variable (not an object variable), errors can still result.
-- Used right making a method as synchronized can help eliminate thread interference and memory consistency error
+- Used right making a method as synchronized can help eliminate thread interference and memory consistency error.

 ```java
 public class SynchronizedCounter {